vijaysbhat/dojo/system_design.md

 ### Distributed system consensus
   * Two phase commit
+    * Propose / vote phase
+    * Commit / abort phase
+    * Can block indefinitely if coordinator fails in the middle of phase 1 or 2
   * Three phase commit
+    * Prepare to commit phase after the proposal phase and before the commit phase.
+    * Coordinator does not send commit message until all members have ACKed that they are prepared to commit, which means no member can commit a transaction before all members are aware of the decision to do so.
-    * Removes need for indefinite blocking unlike two phase commit.
+    * Removes possibility of indefinite blocking unlike two phase commit.
-    * Three round trip times (RTT) make transactions slow
+    * Three round trip times (RTT) make transactions slow.
   * Paxos
   * Raft